bhavinps/OpenAICustomChatGPT/README.md

     }
   ]
 }

-Use read unless the function truly needs write access.
+Use read unless the Azure Function truly needs write access.

 This option is stronger than programmatic filtering because it limits what the app can access at the permission layer.
-________________________________________
 Recommended Security Model

 For production use, combine both controls:

 1. Use Sites.Selected to restrict the app’s permission boundary.
 2. Use site ID, drive ID, or folder path filtering in code.
 3. Store approved site and drive IDs in environment variables.
 4. Never let the GPT or user supply unrestricted Graph paths.
 5. Log search requests and Graph responses in Application Insights.
 6. Return only the minimum content needed to answer the user’s question.
 7. Do not expose access tokens, secrets, raw Graph errors, or internal IDs to the GPT response.
-________________________________________

 Testing Checklist

 Before publishing the GPT, validate the following:

-•	The Azure Function endpoint works with OAuth.
+- The Azure Function endpoint works with OAuth.
-•	Postman can retrieve an access token.
+- Postman can retrieve an access token.
-•	Postman can call the Function App successfully.
+- Postman can call the Function App successfully.
-•	The Function App can call Microsoft Graph.
+- The Function App can call Microsoft Graph.
-•	Search results only come from the intended SharePoint site or OneDrive location.
+- Search results only come from the intended SharePoint site or OneDrive location.
-•	A user without access to a document cannot retrieve that document through the GPT.
+- A user without access to a document cannot retrieve that document through the GPT.
-•	The GPT Action schema validates successfully.
+- The GPT Action schema validates successfully.
-•	The GPT can authenticate through OAuth.
+- The GPT can authenticate through OAuth.
-•	The GPT returns grounded answers based on the Azure Function response.
+- The GPT returns grounded answers based on the Azure Function response.
-•	Application Insights logs enough detail for troubleshooting without exposing secrets.
+- Application Insights logs enough detail for troubleshooting without exposing secrets.
-________________________________________

 Troubleshooting Tips

 OAuth token fails

 Check:

-•	Client ID
+- Client ID
-•	Client secret
+- Client secret
-•	Tenant ID
+- Tenant ID
-•	Authorization URL
+- Authorization URL
-•	Token URL
+- Token URL
-•	Scope
+- Scope
-•	Redirect URI
+- Redirect URI
-•	Admin consent
+- Admin consent

 Postman works but ChatGPT OAuth fails

 Check:

-•	The ChatGPT redirect URI was copied correctly.
+- The ChatGPT redirect URI was copied correctly.
-•	The redirect URI was added to the App Registration.
+- The redirect URI was added to the App Registration.
-•	The OAuth scope in the GPT Action matches the exposed API scope.
+- The OAuth scope in the GPT Action matches the exposed API scope.
-•	The client secret is correct and has not expired.
+- The client secret is correct and has not expired.

 Graph API returns too many results

 Check:

-•	Whether the code is searching all SharePoint and OneDrive content.
+- Whether the code is searching all SharePoint and OneDrive content.
-•	Whether the request includes the correct site ID, drive ID, list ID, or folder path.
+- Whether the request includes the correct site ID, drive ID, list ID, or folder path.
-•	Whether Sites.Selected has been configured correctly.
+- Whether Sites.Selected has been configured correctly.

 Graph API returns no results

 Check:

-•	The signed-in user has access to the target SharePoint content.
+- The signed-in user has access to the target SharePoint content.
-•	The app has the required Graph permissions.
+- The app has the required Graph permissions.
-•	Admin consent has been granted.
+- Admin consent has been granted.
-•	The target site permission was granted when using Sites.Selected.
+- The target site permission was granted when using Sites.Selected.
-•	The search query is valid.
+- The search query is valid.
-•	The target library or folder contains indexed content.
+- The target library or folder contains indexed content.
-________________________________________

 Summary

 A Custom GPT with Actions can provide a focused search experience for a specific SharePoint site, document library, subsite, or OneDrive location.

 The recommended architecture is:

 1. Custom GPT with OAuth-secured Action.
 2. Azure Function App as the API layer.
-4. Microsoft Graph API for SharePoint and OneDrive search.
+3. Microsoft Graph API for SharePoint and OneDrive search.
-5. Microsoft Entra authentication.
+4. Microsoft Entra authentication.
-6. Sites.Selected and code-level filtering to restrict scope.
+5. Sites.Selected and code-level filtering to restrict scope.

 This approach gives teams a controlled, department-specific GPT search experience while still respecting Microsoft 365 identity, permissions, and governance.
 Sample Open AI Schema
 Replce tenantID, function url with your azure values
 openapi: 3.1.0